driving results for:

 Background

-Many Perinatal Quality Collaboratives (PQCs) across the country are focusing some of their work on addressing maternal substance use disorder (SUD).
-Through funding from a 5-year CDC cooperative agreement, Karna is supporting that work by developing or revising related tools and resources.
-To help with this, Karna assembled a Maternal Health Advisory Network (MHAN), a diverse group of 15+ expert collaborators, who will provide ongoing input, advice, and ideas to support the PQCs’ effort to decrease maternal substance use.
+Perinatal Quality Collaboratives (PQCs) are state or multistate networks that work to improve the quality of care for mothers and babies.
+Many PQCs across the country are focusing some of their work on addressing maternal substance use disorder (SUD).
+Through funding from a 5-year CDC cooperative agreement*, Karna supported the National Center on Birth Defects and Developmental Disabilities, Division of Reproductive Health by developing new tools and resources.
+Karna assembled a Maternal Health Advisory Network (MHAN), a diverse group of 15+ expert collaborators, who provided ongoing input, advice, and ideas to support Karna’s development of tools and resources to assist PQCs’ efforts to decrease maternal substance use.

 At-A-Glance